akinnyy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-his task details basic shell variables and expansion.Happy reading!
+This task details basic shell variables and expansion.Happy reading!
+Motivating gutys here!
+Munir can also check this out!